Skip to main content

 General tips when you're looking for a physical therapist:

-• When you contact a physical therapy clinic for an appointment, ask about the physical therapist's experience in helping people with COPD.
+• Ask about the physical therapist's experience in helping people with COPD.

 Find a PT Near You!